 When looking to buy home in Denver, buyers often wonder which is best to buy: a condominium, townhome or single family home.
-I say, it depends.
-Here are areas to consider when comparing and contrasting the three:
+We say, it depends.
+There are different types of homes that may be the right fit for you.
+Here are areas to consider when comparing and contrasting the three types of homes:

-2.Privacy/noise/parking: Condos and townhomes will likely share at least one wall with a neighbor, affecting noise and privacy.
-Parking options may be limited compared to a single family neighborhood residence.
-When looking to buy a home in Denver, consider whether you would like your own space around your home or you are okay with having shared space.
+Condos and townhomes will likely share at least one wall with a neighbor, sometimes affecting noise and privacy.
+Parking options may be limited compared to a single family neighborhood.
+When looking to buy a home in Denver, consider whether you would like your own space around your home or if you’re okay with having shared space.

 It’s all about what is important to YOU when it comes to the choice of whether or not to buy a home in Denver.
-If location is important for schools or work, a condo or townhome might make more sense financially, but be limited in privacy or ability to have the optimal floor plan.
-If you want the pool to yourself, consider a single family home with a pool that is further from a prime location, but remember you’ll be paying for the upkeep.
+If location is important for schools or work, a condo or townhome might make more sense financially, but it may be limited in privacy or ability to have the optimal floor plan.
+If you want the pool to yourself, consider a single family home with a pool.
+However, remember you’ll be paying for the upkeep.

-4.Resale: Half of all condos and townhomes turn over on average every six years, according to the National Association of Home Builders.
-Units should be chosen carefully remembering top floor and end units are the most valuable as are those with interior amenities like washer/dryers, high-end appliances and appealing unit-specific patios or balconies.
+Half of all condos and townhomes turn over on average every six years, according to the National Association of Home Builders.
+Units should be chosen carefully.
+Remember, top floor and end units are the most valuable.
+In addition, as are those with interior amenities like washer/dryers, high-end appliances and appealing unit-specific patios or balconies.

 Whether you are buying a condo, townhome or single family home factors like lifestyle, the location, extra amenities, maintenance and yard work are all things you must consider.
 Remember, this is a highly personalized decision.
 If you’re on the fence, consider Denver suburbs’ single family options, which many see as the best of both worlds.
 Most communities provide amenities, open spaces, and an HOA.